November 8, 2023

 Ignoring Bad Teeth Risks Both Oral Health and Heart Disease

 It’s easy to think of oral health as separate from the rest of your body—but it’s more connected than most people realize.
-Oral health and heart disease have an unsettling link that may make you think twice about your dental care routine.

 Meet Floyd, a man who discovered the hard way that the condition of his teeth was more than just a cosmetic concern—it was a ticking time bomb affecting his overall health and well-being.